November 30th

 Meaning of the subhAShita:

 Intelligent people pursue knowledge and wealth as if (they are) ageless and eternal.
-(But) they tread (on the path) of dharma as if death were holding them by the hair.
+(But) they tread (on the path) of dharma, as if, death were holding them by the hair.

 Commentary: